golang/tools/gopls/doc/editor/vim.md

+---
-# Gopls: Using Vim or Neovim
+title: "Gopls: Using Vim or Neovim"
+---

 * [vim-go](#vimgo)
 * [LanguageClient-neovim](#lcneovim)